danieljs777/fastoverflowtk/README.md

 ```
 ## Testing

-This tool was tested against WarFTPd, Ability FTP Server, SLMail, Konica Minolta, Kolibri and some video players running in Python 3.8.
+This tool was tested successfully in Python 3.8 against WarFTPd, Ability FTP Server, SLMail, Konica Minolta, Kolibri and some video players.
 NOT FULLY SUPPORTED ON PYTHON 2.
 Improvements need.

 ## Authors